Cghlewis/data-mgmt-ed-research-book/_book/index.md

 ## Endorsements {-}

+> Imagine having a seasoned researcher's best advice at your fingertips---this is precisely what this book offers.
+It's a well-crafted blend of practical know-how and scholarly wisdom, perfect for anyone about to or currently managing research data.
+With clarity and a touch of scholarly flair, Crystal Lewis transforms complex concepts into clear, actionable steps.
+It's packed with real-world examples, straightforward templates, and checklists that take the guesswork out of data management.
+Whether you're a seasoned investigator, a data manager, or a student stepping into the world of research, this book will undoubtedly become a staple in your professional toolkit, enhancing the quality and impact of your work.
+This book is a resource that speaks your language, understands your challenges, and respects the depth of your work.
+In summary, this book is not just a guide; it's a mentor in print form.
+>
+> **Joscelin Rocha-Hidalgo**, Pennsylvania State University

 > *Data Management in Large-Scale Education Research* is a game changer for education researchers wanting to improve their research practices.
 The book seamlessly blends theory and practice, offering a pragmatic guide for ethically and systematically managing and sharing data.
 >
 > **Crystal Steltenpohl**, Center for Open Science